By Lee Sykes

 - Q. Do you have to use a special Text Editor for this or can you use the default text editor that comes with DotNetNuke?

 - A. As I remember the version of the FreeTextBox editor that came with DNN 2.1.2 did not handle Hebrew correctly.
 I can’t remember exactly what the problem was, and it may have been a defect just of that early version.
 I switched to the CuteEditor and found no problems with it.
+The FCK Editor also seems to work correctly with RTL text.

 - Q. When you enter Text into your Text Editor does this also flow from right to left?